Health Plan Benefits and the Law

 ERISA and Your Health Plan

 Employees' health insurance plans are governed by the Employee Retirement Income Security Act, or ERISA.
 The Act covers both retirement benefits, like pensions, and health insurance.
-The health insurance portion of ERISA has been amended several times, but two of the amendments are particularly important.
+The health insurance portion of ERISA has been amended several times, but two of the amendments are particularly important for workers.

 First, the Consolidated Omnibus Budget Reconciliation Act, or COBRA, allows workers to continue on their employer's health plans even after getting fired.
 Second, the Health Insurance Portability and Accountability Act, or HIPAA, creates a way for insurance companies to transfer a patient's medical records to a different doctor or insurance company without impinging on the patient's privacy.
 While the Affordable Care Act is not an amendment to ERISA, it does have a large impact on how health insurance generally works and what health care providers should charge for routine and preventative care.